A Critique of J. Preston Eby's "Looking for His Appearing" and his False Rapture Theory

-Here we see it was a traumatic childhood experience (fear of the unknown) that began to lead him away from the Pre-Trib theory.
+Here we see it was a traumatic childhood experience (fear of the unknown) that began to lead him into error.
 The fact that he suspected he had been left behind betrays a lack of confidence that he was saved.

-Of course, among those who believe in the return of the Lord, most simply take it for granted that His return could take place at any moment, But is that true?
-Is it possible that you might step out the front door of your home tonight, see a bright light flashing across the sky, and suddenly realize that Jesus IS RETURNING, and He is returning NOW?
+Of course, among those who believe in the return of the Lord, most simply take it for granted that His return could take place at any moment, But is that true?. . .
 After all, Jesus did promise to return.
 "I go to prepare a place for you.
 And if I go ...
 I WILL COME AGAIN, and receive you unto myself" (Jn.
 14:2-3).
 "For as the lightning comes out of the east, and shines even unto the west; so shall also the coming of the Son of man be" (Mat.
 24:27).
 Make no mistake about it!
 Jesus did promise to go away and to return to planet earth.

 Here we see the first flaw in Eby's understanding of prophecy--he incorrectly interprets the Matt.
 24 passage as speaking of the Rapture, when it is instead talking about Christ's 2nd coming, in Judgment.
 These are two separate events and which event is being spoken of can be determined by the context of the passage and whether Judgment or blessing is being portrayed.

-Also, Jesus never taught about the Rapture to his disciples.
+Also, Jesus never taught about the Rapture to his disciples because the Rapture is only destined for the Church or the Body of Christ and he hadn't taught on that either.
 He only briefly mentioned the forming of the Church, such as in the passage Eby quoted above, John 14:2-3, and the Church didn't even start till after Christ died and rose again.
 And his disciples didn't even understand that he had to die, so how could they fathom the Rapture?
-Paul was given the responsibility of teaching about the Church and the Rapture which occured many years after Christ died and rose again.
-For that reason I believe Christ was not talking about the Rapture in Matt.
-24.

 No subject has been more misunderstood or misconstrued than this great truth; and yet it is the hope of the ages.
 The focus of the entire scriptures is upon this great event.
 Most of the differences in scriptural interpretation among Christians is the result of an incomplete knowledge of the plan and purpose of God.